greenboxal/doggohub/doc/university/high-availability/aws/README.md

 Look for the EC2 option and choose to create an instance.
 We'll need at least a t2.medium type and for this article we'll choose an Ubuntu 14.04 HVM 64-bit.
-In the Configure Instance section choose our GitLab VPC and a public subnet.
+In the Configure Instance section choose our DoggoHub VPC and a public subnet.
 I'd choose at least 10GB of storage.

 In the security group we'll create a new one considering that we need to SSH into the instance and also try it out through http.
-So let's add the http traffic from anywhere and name it something such as `gitlab-ec2-security-group`.
+So let's add the http traffic from anywhere and name it something such as `doggohub-ec2-security-group`.

 While we wait for it to launch we can allocate an Elastic IP and associate it with our new EC2 instance.